 and is NOT achieved with 100MHz bandwidth in FR1 or 400MHz in FR2 in contributions from 9 sources ([Huawei 2], [vivo 3], [OPPO 4], [CATT,GOHIGH 5], [ZTE,CMCC 7], [Lenovo 9], [Qualcomm 14], [Intel 15], [CEWiT 16])

 where SL-only positioning is used in contribution from ([ZTE,CMCC 7])

+where LOS-only links are used in contribution from ([CEWiT 16])

 For Relative horizontal accuracy, the results were provided by 6 out of 11 sources.
 The performance of relative horizontal accuracy is worse than that of distance accuracy of ranging mainly due to additional angle estimation error.
 All 6 sources show that the target requirement set B is not achieved even by 100MHz.
 5 out of 6 sources show that the target requirement Set A can be achieved by 100MHz especially for the cases with smaller X values.